 Aunchalee Palmquist, PhD, IBCLC

 Aunchalee Palmquist, PhD, MA, IBCLC is an Assistant Professor at the University of North Carolina Chapel Hill, Department of Maternal and Child Health, Gillings School of Global Public Health and an affiliate of the Carolina Global Breastfeeding Institute (CGBI).
 She is a medical anthropologist and International Board Certified Lactation Consultant.
-Her research and advocacy are focused on understanding and reducing breastfeeding disparities globally and locally.

-Dr. Palmquist’s research addresses the intersection of social inequality and breastfeeding in populations and communities experiencing high rates of maternal and infant perinatal morbidity and mortality.
-Specific areas of interest include global birth practice, breastfeeding and birth spacing; cooperative infant care and lactation (including alloparenting, human milk sharing, and milk banking); and infant and young child feeding in emergencies (IYCF-E).
+Dr. Palmquist’s research addresses the intersectionality of perinatal maternal, newborn, and young child health disparities globally and in the U.S. Specific areas of interest include the birthing, breastfeeding, and birth spacing continuum; human milk sharing and milk banking; and infant and young child feeding in emergencies (IYCF-E).
 Dr. Palmquist’s interdisciplinary work bridges critical biocultural anthropology and global public health.
 She conducts community-based participatory research and uses both ethnographic methods and mixed-methods approaches.
 Her work is informed by human rights frameworks and a reproductive justice lens.

-Dr. Palmquist has served as an International Lactation Consultants Association liaison to the United Nations.
-At UNC she teaches a Global Breastfeeding seminar for MCH students and lectures in in the CGBI Mary Rose Tully Lactation Training Initiative for aspiring lactation consultants.
-Dr. Palmquist has presented her research at national and international academic conferences, and speaks to audiences of health care professionals and lay birth and breastfeeding supporters across the world.
+At UNC Dr. Palmquist teaches a Global Breastfeeding seminar for MCH students and lectures in in the CGBI Mary Rose Tully Lactation Training Initiative for aspiring lactation consultants.
+She has presented her research at national and international academic conferences, and speaks to audiences of health care professionals and lay birth and breastfeeding supporters across the world.

 2013Hultquist New Faculty Fellowship